 - Ability of the research project leader to successfully complete the proposed project

-- Dissemination strategies for the proposed research project
+- Clarity and appropriateness of the dissemination strategies for the proposed research project

 Procedure for Application

-Applications for funds must be submitted using the online application form
+Applications for funds must be submitted using the online application form.
+The application deadline is 11:59pm EST on February 1, 2024.
+All applications will be considered after the deadline.

-- Within two months of completion of the project, a final report, including an evaluation of its success, a final budget statement, and a project summary suitable for posting to the CHLA/ABSC website and in the JCHLA should be submitted to the CHLA/ABSC President.
+- Within two months of completion of the project, a final report, including an evaluation of its success, a final budget statement, and a project summary suitable for posting to the CHLA/ABSC website and/or social media must be submitted to the CHLA/ABSC President.

 - Unused portions of funds provided through the CHLA/ABSC Research Grant must be returned to the Association upon completion of the project for which the funding was supplied.
 If the research project is discontinued for any reason, the unused funds must be returned to the Association.
 Once awarded, any changes to the budget plan must be pre-approved by the Board of Directors.

-- The Association’s financial support through the CHLA/ABSC Research Grant should be acknowledged in all written and oral presentations of the research.
+- The Association’s financial support through the CHLA/ABSC Research Grant must be acknowledged in all written and oral presentations of the research.